mdklatt/serial-python/doc/tutorial.md

     DataExpander(writer).dump(reader)  # dump() calls close()

-## Stream Adaptors ##
+# Stream Adaptors #

 A Reader's input stream is any object that implements a `next()` method that returns a line of text from the stream.
 A Writer's output stream is any object that implements a `write()` method to write a line of text.
-A Python `file` object, for example, satisfies the requirements for both types of streams.
+A Python `file` object, for example, satisfies the requirements for both types of streams, depending on what mode it was opened with.
 The `_IStreamAdaptor` and `_OStreamAdaptor` abstract classes in the `stream` module declare the required interfaces and can be used to create adaptors for other types of streams.
 The library defines several adaptors as part of the `core` package, such as `GzippedIStream`.

     from serial.core import GzippedIStream